-Lesotho profile - Timeline - BBC News
+Lesotho profile

 1990 - King Moshoeshoe II goes into exile.
 His son is sworn in as Letsie III.

-1991 - Lekhanya forced out by Colonel Elias Tutsoane Ramaema, who lifts ban on political activity.
+1991 - General Lekhanya forced out by Colonel Elias Tutsoane Ramaema, who lifts ban on political activity.

 1993 - Basutoland Congress Party comes to power in elections.